 Step 7.
 Ladle the Sauce

 Step 8.
-Place Jars Into Water Bath
+Place Jars In Water Bath

-After jars are placed on rack, CAREFULLY lower the rack using both hands and a firm grip.
+After jars are placed on the rack, CAREFULLY lower the rack using both hands and a firm grip.
 See Video below.
 Make sure water is 1.5 to 2 inches above the jar lids.
 Add more water if need be.
-Do not submerge until water in pot is at a rolling boil.
+Do not submerge until the water in the pot is at a rolling boil.

 Step 9.
 Wait 35 Minutes